Pit bull myths ::

 Myth #9: Pit bulls pass the American Temperament Test

 The 12-minute test stimulates a casual walk through a park with a range of encounters.
 The test focuses on stability, shyness, aggressiveness and a few other factors.
-According to the group, the overall pass rate (the combination of all breeds) is 84%.23 Unlike the AKC's Canine Good Citizen test, no part of the ATTS test is performed without the dog owner present.
-It also fails to evaluate the most basic scenario that leads to aggression: How a dog reacts when it sees another dog.
+According to the group, the overall pass rate (the combination of all breeds) is 84%.34 Unlike the AKC's Canine Good Citizen test, no part of the ATTS test is performed without the dog owner present.
+The test also fails to evaluate the most basic scenario that leads to aggression: How a dog reacts when it sees another dog.

 For more information regarding the unreliability of all temperament testing, please see: Behavior Testing Shelter Dogs -- A Summary of Where We Are Now by animal behaviorist and author Alexandra Semyonova (2016) and our section for Dog Behavior Studies.